-Con flògisraitipòio n Property hba Whether.clien to enable interruption of the Remote Procedure Call, or RPC, threads for the client.
-The default value of true is required to enable primary regions to access secondary regions. t.allowsInterrupt hba 3he timeout . pr period, in milliseconds, before the RPCs for an HBase client are submitted to a secondary region with imaryCallTimeout.get

-nDogescalipiotion perty
+nDgescalpiotion perty

+secondary

+mode.

+hba Weheither.clien t.allowsInterrupt

+to enable

+interruption

+of RPC threads

+at the client.

+The default

+value of true

+is required to

+enable Primary

+Region Servers

+to access other

+Region Servers

+in secondary

+mode.

+hba 3 he timeout . pr imaryCallTimeout.get

+period, in

+milliseconds,

+before an

+HBase client's

+RPCs, or

+remote

+procedure calls,

+are submitted

+to a Secondary

+Region

+Server with

 timeline data

 consistency.

 The default

 value is 10.

-hba The timeout .pr imaryCallTimeout.multiget
+hba The timeout . pr imaryCallTimeout.multige

 period, in

 milliseconds,

-before the

-RPCs for an
+before an

 HBase client's

 multi-get

 request, such as

 HTable.get(L ist <get>)),</get>

-is submitted
+is submitted to

-to a secondary
+a Secondary

+Region

-region with
+Server with

 timeline data

 consistency.

 The default

 value is 10.

 Lower values

 increase the

 number of

 RPCs but will

 also lower

 latency.

-3. Restart the HBase servers.
+2. Restart the HBase Master and Region Servers.

-12.3.
+11.3.
 Creating Highly-Available HBase Tables